ustaxcourt/ef-cms/docs/entities/Case.md

 ### practitioners

-List of Practitioners associated with the Case.
+List of practitioners associated with the case.

 > `array` | optional

 ### preferredTrialCity

-Where the Petitioner would prefer to hold the Case trial.
+Where the petitioner would prefer to hold the case trial.

 > `conditional` | required